swimmingHaribo/Android-Achievement-Tracker/docs/README.md

 - There is a button added called 'Levels' for convenience.
 When user clicks the button they will see a pop-up window with three buttons for the themes that when clicked, will display the number associated with each achievement theme.
 The 'X' button will close the pop-up.
 There is also a message that displays that statistics will not be displayed when user clicks configuration that was made from previous iterations, but user should delete the configs from previous iterations.

 ### Achievement Celebration
+- Each theme has their own image and own sound and own animation.
 - When user reaches highest level, it tells the user they got the highest level instead of displaying how many points away they are from the next level.
 - When viewing the achievement celebration page, users are able to replay the animation and change the theme.